vijays-hub/crispy-notify/README.md

 ## Documentation

-Check the [documentation](https://google.com) to see how you can play with the app.
+👀 Take a look at the [documentation 📚](https://google.com) to see how you can start playing with the app! 🎮

 ## License